-"It was still a very good season.
-I don't believe there are very many 10-win teams in the country."
-Tyrone Willingham Irish coach "It was still a very good season," Irish coach Tyrone Willingham said.
+"It was still a very good season," Irish coach Tyrone Willingham said.
 "I don't believe there are very many 10win teams in the country at this time."
-Contact Chris Federico at cfederic@nd.edu player of the game Wolfpack quarterback Philip Rivers The junior was 23-for-37 with 228 yards passing and two touchdowns to earn Gator Bowl MVP honors. stat of the game number of snaps taken by Irish quarterback Carlyle Holiday When Holiday went down, much of the Irish game plan went with him. play of the game Wolfpack line backer Dan Burnette's hard tackle on Hollday on second and goal at the 1-yard line The tackle not only helped stall Notre Dame's drive, but knocked Holiday from the ball game. quote of the game "We had a bad game today, but I still think we had a wonderful season."
-Gerome Sapp Irish safety report card quarterbacks: After Holiday was injured, the Irish offense was stymied.
+Contact Chris Federico at cfederic@nd.edu player of the game Wolfpack guarterback Philip Rivers The junior was 23-for-37 with 228 yards passing and two touchdowns to earn Gator Bowl MVP honors. stat of the game 17 number of snaps taken by Irish quarterback Carlyle Holiday When Holiday went down, much of the Irish game plan went with him.

+play of the game Wolfpack line backer Dan Burnette's hard tackle on Holiday on second and goal at the 1-yard line The tackle not only helped stall Notre Dame's drive, but knocked Holiday from the ball game. quote of the game "We had a bad game today, but I still think we had a wonderful season."
+Gerome Sapp Irish safety The Observer IRISH INSIDER Wednesday, January 15, 2003 report card quarterbacks: After Holiday was injured, the Irish offense was stymied.
 The grit showed by Dillingham to remain in the game under heavy fire was admirable. running backs: The Irish running backs did nothing to distinguish themselves, but that is largely because the Irish were playing catch-up through most of the game. receivers: Battle had another solid day with 10 catches for 84 yards.
-Six different receivers made catches for the lrish, as the team threw more passes than it had all year. offensive line: A porous offensive line playing without three starters left one Irish quarterback with 9 stitches in his chin and caused another to be knocked out of the game.
+Six different receivers made catches for the Irish, as the team threw more passes than it had all year. offensive line: A porous offensive line playing without three starters left one Irish quarterback with 9 stitches in his chin and caused another to be knocked out of the game.
 There was also little space for Irish backs to run. defensive line: The Irish contained the Wolfpack running game, but only had one sack as Rivers often had ample time to deliver his passes. linebackers: Hoyte led the Irish in tackles as Watson's replacement.
-Goolsby's injury in the fourth quarter left the wounded Irish corps further depleted. defensive backs: The Irish secondary had its second consecutive weak performance as it had trouble adjusting to the Wolfpack scheme in allowing 255 passing yards and two touchdowns. special teams: Duff almost broke one of his two punt returns for a touchdown.
-Setta made his two field goals, and Hildbold had a record-setting day with his 78th punt of the season. coathing: The Irish were unprepared for North Carolina State's offense, as Notre Dame was defeated for the second consecutive game by a team to be more enthused and better pre- 1.52 overall: Notre Dame dropped its sixth straight bowl game, and the Irish looked unimpressive for their second consecutive game. adding up the numbers interceptions by Wolfpack safety Rod Johnson, three times his career total entering the Gator Bowl quarters since Notre Dame last scored an offensive touchdown yards of the first North Carolina State scoring drive which spanned 12 plays 96 punts Irish kicker Joey Hildbold has made this season, a school record. personal fouls assessed to the Irish during the Gator Bowl consecutive passes completed by Wolfpack quarterback Philip Rivers in the first half number of fake kicks by the Irish all season, the lone attempt coming in the fourth quarter against North Carolina State passes attempted by backup quarterback Pat Dillingham, more than any other Irish quarterback this season.

-Above, Irish players salute the fans in Jacksonville by raising their helmets at the end of the game.
+Goolsby's injury in the fourth quarter left the wounded Irish corps further depleted. defensive backs: The Irish secondary had its second consecutive weak performance as it had trouble adjusting to the Wolfpack scheme in allowing 255 passing yards and two touchdowns.

+special teams: Duff almost broke one of his two punt returns for a touchdown.
+Setta made his two field goals, and Hildbold had a record-setting day with his 78th punt of the season. coaching: The Irish were unprepared for North Carolina State's offense, as Notre Dame was defeated for the second consecutive game by a team to be more enthused and better prepared.
+1.52 overall: Notre Dame dropped its sixth straight bowl game. and the Irish looked unimpressive for their second consecutive game. adding up the numbers interceptions by Wolfpack safety Rod Johnson, three times his career total entering the Gator Bowl quarters since Notre Dame last scored an offensive touchdown Above, Irish players salute the fans in Jacksonville by raising their helmets at the end of the game.
 Most players had to return to the field from the locker room after forgetting the team's traditional salute to the student section.
 At right, Irish receiver Ronnie Rodamer, left, and defensive back Dwight Ellick console each other after the tough loss.